lowla/lowladb-cordova/README.md

 ```

 ### 4. Import the project into Android Studio
 The Android tooling is in the process of migrating from Eclipse to the IntelliJ IDEA-based Android Studio.
 As such, both Android Studio and Cordova's support for Android are changing rapidly.
-These instructions apply to Android Studio 1.1.0 and the Cordova commmand line version 4.3.0.
+These instructions apply to Android Studio 1.2.0 and the Cordova commmand line version 5.0.0.

+Launch Android Studio and choose File|Import Project and select the LowlaTest/platforms/android folder.
+Do *not* select the LowlaTest folder - this will import and build but will not use the new, Gradle-based build.

-If you try to import the generated android project directly into Android Studio, you will get build errors as the dependency between the application and CordovaLib has not been set up correctly.
-To fix this, you need to perform a command-line build before importing the project into Android Studio.
+If you are using older versions of Android Studio or the Cordova CLI, you may get build errors after importing the project into Android Studio as the dependency between the application and CordovaLib has not been set up correctly.
+The best way to fix this is to upgrade to the latest
+versions of the tools, but if this isn't an option you can fix the problem by performing a command-line build before importing the project into Android Studio.
 Specifically:

 ```bash
 cd platforms/android
 ANDROID_BUILD=gradle ./cordova/build
 ```

-You can now launch Android Studio and choose File|Import Project and select the LowlaTest/platforms/android folder.
-Do *not* select the LowlaTest folder - this will import and build but will not use the new, Gradle-based build.

-You should now be able to build the project cleanly.
+To be clear, this step is no longer required with Cordova 5.0/Android Studio 1.2.

 ### 5. Add some test code
 Navigate to www/js/index.js in the project tree.
 Under the line